KirollosRafat/RoundRobinArbiter/README.md

   # Grant Logic:

   The final grant signals are assigned based on the outputs of the priority logic.

   Each grant signal is a combination of outputs from the different priority logic instances, ensuring that only one requestor is granted access at any given time.
-  Operation